Preparation for Practice

 Teaching and Learning Strategy

 The facilitation of learning will involve an appropriate use of teaching methods with an emphasis on student participation and a self-directed approach to learning.
-Teaching will be facilitated through key note lectures, seminars and involvement in discussion boards and blogs.
-Pre reorded Welsh lectures are available for students to access making this a fully bilingual module
+Teaching will be facilitated through key note lectures, seminars and e-learning activities.

 - Literacy - Proficiency in reading and writing through a variety of media